justinian/menagerie/README.md

-# Menagerie, a tool for exploring your ARK tames
+# Menagerie, a tool for exploring ARK creatures

-Menagerie provides a web interface to explore all the tamed dinos across multiple ARK: Survival Evolved game servers.
+Menagerie provides a web interface to explore all the tamed and wild dinos and creatures across multiple ARK: Survival Evolved game servers.
 It currently has no authentication, so isn't appropriate for PvP servers.

 ![screenshot](screenshot.jpg)